engicoder/kroy360_usb/README.md

 The converter PCB connects to the display using the 10 pin header marked "DISPLAY" and to the keyboard via a 20 pin ribbon cable connected to the header marked "KEYBOARD".
-The other end of the ribbon cable connects to teh 20 pin header on the keyboard assembly.
+The other end of the ribbon cable connects to the 20 pin header on the keyboard assembly.

 ###  Pinouts